jaranflaath/playbook-vcs/README.md

 Git is the preferred VCS.
 Unless there is a technical reason it is unsuited, every code project should be in a git repository.

 ##Branches
+Our branching is git-flow-like:
+* one master branch where HEAD is most recent completed development
+* feature-branches
+ * branch from master
+ * created for each task, whether it is feature, story, improvement, fix or what-have-you
+ * merge into master once task is complete and verified by the project's test/qa/code review
+* release-branches
+ * branch from master
+ * created when starting the process of promoting a release candidate to actual release
+ * if it is necessary to make adjustments to build files or similar for a release, such adjustments are done on this branch, so that they are not part of master history if for some reason the release is never completed
+ * once build is actually released, tag with release version and merge into master
+* hotfix-branches
+ * branch from release-branches
+ * created if an issue that must be fixed is discovered after release process is started
+ * merge into release-branch and into master branch

+A notable difference from git-flow as originally outlined (http://nvie.com/posts/a-successful-git-branching-model/) is that we use master for development rather than have a separate develop branch and using master for archiving most recent release.
+This is because the version tags provide sufficient archival information and the further benefit described by Driessen, of allowing automatic roll-out from each commit on master, is rarely, if ever, useful to us.

+*Note: All branches apart from master should strive to be shortlived to minimize conflicts and attendand problems when merging.*

+### Branch names
-A feature or fix branch name consists of the identifier of the task it is related to (JIRA or otherwise), to facilitate hooks and to make work traceable in both directions.
-Start branch name with fix/ or feature/, followed by the task id separated by hyphens.
-E.g. `feature/NR-123`.
-Release branches are named on the format of `release/1.5.1`.
+A feature or hotfix branch name consists of the identifier of the task it is related to (JIRA or otherwise), to facilitate hooks and to make work traceable in both directions.
+Start branch name with feature/ or hotfix/, followed by the task id separated by hyphens: `feature/ACME-123`.
+Release branches are named release/&lt;version number&gt;: `release/1.5.1`.

 ##Commits
 A git commit message should have